Little-Karl/GenshinImpact/README.md

 - Rob van der Woude for his bat code checker
 - The people over at stackoverflow
 - shirooo39 over at GitHub for his work on the custom resolution part of this script
+- Little-Karl for customizatinon(does that count.
+I nearly re-wrote the entire thing)